Writing Buyer Love Letters to a Home Seller Does Not Work

 The current real estate market is heavily data-driven.
 Sellers and their agents rely on comps, analytics, and financial details to evaluate offers.
 Emotional elements rarely factor into these categories.

-Since bidding wars are the new normal in the home buying process, sellers are more likely to focus on dependable metrics like pre-approval documents and contingencies, elements that define the buyer’s financial strength and commitment to the transaction.
+Since bidding wars are the new normal in the home-buying process, sellers are more likely to focus on dependable metrics like pre-approval documents and contingencies, elements that define the buyer’s financial strength and commitment to the transaction.

-In such a data-driven market, buyers’ love letters are irrelevant.
+My simple take on this situation is that “In such a data-driven market, buyers’ love letters are irrelevant.”

 Overstepping Boundaries